 Open grills consist of a heated grill plate, powered by electricity or infrared.

-Because they don’t have a lid, these grills tend to offer a greater cooking area than folding grills, which makes them a good choice for entertaining or grilling for a large family.
+These grills tend to offer a greater cooking area than folding grills, which makes them a good choice for entertaining or grilling for a large family.

 Some would argue that open grills replicate the outdoor grilling experience better than folding grills.